You are viewing a story from harrypotterfanfiction.com

 "Well, thank you for thinking so highly of me."

-He chuckled.
 "That's what I was forgetting."

 "That you're smart."

 His compliment had come out of nowhere, which simultaneously flattered and worried her.
 Rona narrowed her eyes.
 "I don't know what you're trying to do, Oliver, but I'm not playing your game."
-She turned to leave, but Oliver grabbed her wrist and pulled her to face him.

 "I don't think you get it.
 What part of 'I'm bloody desperate' do you not understand?"